val-lavric/spert-chess/README.md

 * You can download it from the release section, extract and run

-* On 32-bit systems only "Spert x86" executable will work
+* On 32-bit systems, only "Spert x86" executable will work

-* For 64-bit systems I recomend "Spert" executable, it is faster
+* For 64-bit systems I recommend "Spert" executable, it is faster

 * I built it for Windows 10 OS, and it can also be run on Windows 11 and Windows 7